BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 10. Publishing an annual report describing the projects, finances, accomplishments, and setbacks of the previous year and setting forth the plans and goals for the Local in the coming year.

-11. Calling emergency meetings of the membership as needed, in accordance with Article IV, Section 3.
+11. Calling special meetings of the membership as needed, in accordance with Article IV, Section 4.

 SECTION 3.
 MEETINGS & DECISIONS